6.01 No horse shall be permitted to enter or start unless:

 - Preference is in order of dates with the oldest date having first preference.
 In cases where entry and run dates are the same, entry dates will have preference.
 Both same and different owner entries will not be preferred over the Preference Date System.
 Claims, transfers or sales have no effect on Preference Dates;

-- Entry dates are valid and generic, until a turf, dirt or Ontario Sired dates are established.
-(Run dates will be separated between turf, dirt and Ontario Sired, with one not affecting the other);
+- Entry dates are valid and generic, until a turf, synthetic or dirt dates are established.
+(Run dates will be separated between turf, synthetic and dirt, with one not affecting the other);

-- Any horse which has its foal certificate on file prior to the first day of entries will receive an entry date corresponding to the date of the first draw.
-Any foal certificate filed after this date will receive an entry date corresponding to the date the certificate is turned into the Race Office;
+- Any horse which has its foal certificate or digital certificate on file prior to the first day of entries will receive an entry date corresponding to the date of the first draw.
+Any foal certificate or digital certificate filed after this date will receive an entry date corresponding to the date the certificate is turned into the Race Office;

 - All trainers must claim Preference Dates and Preference Status at time of entry;